Polkas/miceFast/README.md

 **matrix from data.frame**

-Remeber that a matrix could be build only under a one data type so factor variables have to be melted use `model.matrix` to get numeric matrix from `data.frame`
+Remeber that a matrix could be build only under a one data type so factor/character variables have to be melted use `model.matrix` to get numeric matrix from `data.frame`

 ```r